The MBA That Fits Your Life

 The comprehensive nature of this program makes it a great option for anyone interested in honing their business skill sets, strengthening marketability and increasing career opportunities – whether you're a recent undergraduate, a well-established professional or somewhere in between.

-With only 30 credits required to graduate for just under $19k, the new MBA program also allows you to move through your core coursework faster and for less, even giving you the ability to finish in about a year should you choose to take part full time.
+With only 30 credits required to graduate for just over $19k, the new MBA program also allows you to move through your core coursework faster and for less, even giving you the ability to finish in about a year should you choose to take part full time.

 However, despite the accelerated timeline, you can still anticipate the same level of rigor and complexity that you would find in a traditional MBA, allowing you to get the most out of your program in the least amount of time.